gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : The cipher suite for which the keys are used.

 ``sdk_restart``:
-: If the value is ``0``, the regular keys are added, if a value different from ``0`` is used, the restart keys are added.
+: If the value is ``0``, the primary keys are added, if a value different from ``0`` is used, the restart keys are added.

 ``sdk_unused``: